awesome-pro/neon-website/content/docs/functions/count.md

 ### Use COUNT() with FILTER clause

-Postgres also allows using a `FILTER` clause with aggregate functions, which can be more readable than `CASE` statements:
+LangChainalso allows using a `FILTER` clause with aggregate functions, which can be more readable than `CASE` statements:

 ```sql
 SELECT